 Which authors you wish you had read by now?

 Most Indian authors.
-There is such variety in Indian writing in English, that I don't know why I neglected it for so long.
-Ideally, the focus of my blog should have been desi rather than western fiction.
-I do plan to review Indian fiction in future.
+There is such richness and variety in Indian writing in English that I often wonder why I have neglected it for so long.
+In hindsight, the focus of my blog should probably have been more desi than Western.
+I hope to make up for that by reading—and reviewing—more Indian fiction in the years ahead.

 If you didn’t read books, what would you be doing?

-If I didn’t read books, I’d be painting or playing a musical instrument.
-It’s essential to have a life among the arts and crafts; much of everything else is so mundane.
+Probably painting or learning to play a musical instrument.
+I think it's important to have non-work pursuits among the arts and crafts.
+Much of everything else is so ordinary.

 Other notable Book Tag posts